309thEDDGE/opal-helm/README.md

 ##### Accessing the ArgoCD Dashboard

-In order to get argoCD dashboard working before applications are added, you need to start a port-forward service with kubectl:
+To connect to the argoCD dashboard, you will need to port-forward the argocd-server service:

 ``` bash
 kubectl port-forward service/argo-argocd-server -n argocd 8080:443